 Factors can be classified into several types, including:

 - Prime Factors: These are factors that are also prime numbers, meaning they are only divisible by 1 and themselves.
-For example, the prime factors of 60 are 2, 3, and 5.
+To give you an idea, the prime factors of 60 are 2, 3, and 5.

 - Composite Factors: These are factors that are composite numbers, meaning they have more than two factors (including 1 and themselves).
-For example, the composite factors of 60 include 4, 6, 10, 12, 15, 20, 30, and 60.
+Take this: the composite factors of 60 include 4, 6, 10, 12, 15, 20, 30, and 60.

 Methods to Find Factors